-If you are unsure about what type of employment based immigration visa you need, contact an immigration lawyer at The Lozano Law Firm, PLLC.
+If you are unsure about what type of employment-based immigration visa you need, contact an immigration lawyer at Lozano Law Firm.
 We work with employers and potential employees who are seeking all types of visas.
 We will evaluate your specific situation and guide you through the process.

 We help employers obtain employment-based immigrant visas for workers in all five EB categories, as well as a variety of non-immigrant visas, including L visas for transfers within the company, O visas for workers or extraordinary ability, and TN (NAFTA) visas for Mexican professional workers.
 If you are trying to fill a particular niche, we can help you obtain an H-1B visa to recruit and hire foreign professionals in specialty occupations.

 Additionally, a business that employ foreign nationals who have visas is subject to reporting requirements and audits.
 It’s best to consult with an attorney when working with immigrants.
-The Lozano Law Firm, PLLC can help employers apply for and sponsor potential employees.
+Lozano Law Firm can help employers apply for and sponsor potential employees.

 We also help with H-2A agricultural visas and H-2B visas for seasonal/temporary workers to help employers in the farming and agriculture industries meet their needs year-round.
 These visas are limited and are time sensitive.
 They require an initial application through the Department of Labor.
 An American Embassy abroad must then issue a visa.
 H-4 visas may also be available for the immediate family of all H visa holders.

 The temporary visa process often requires more than two screenings before the U.S. issues a person a visa and allows them into the country.
 The process can be complex.
-The Lozano Law Firm, PLLC can help you review your records and prepare for interaction with government agencies.
+Lozano Law Firm can help you review your records and prepare for interaction with government agencies.

 U.S. immigration policy favors bringing in foreign workers when an employer has a job position open with no qualified candidate from the pool of domestic workers.
 If you are entertaining job offers and have a bachelor’s degree or necessary work experience, or if you are an investor or religious worker, we can help you obtain the right visa that is appropriate for your particular needs.
 If you are seeking a future in the aerospace, medical or other technical industry, we can help you advance your education and job skills training in America with F and J visas.
 You may also be able to obtain a waiver of the two-year home residency requirement.